CLEA DATA FILE

 - Cuda, Wahoo, Flying Fish and Lookout are all members of the Meramin race of “aquatic people”, a species Beta hybrid that have fish and human DNA.
 They can transform into a half/human, making them quick swimmers and giving them the means to breathe underwater.

 - Shark Guy transforms into a humanoid shark.
 In the water he can smell blood from several miles away allowing him to home in on an injured casualty.

 - Gator transforms into a humanoid crocodile.
 He can see in murky waters and gains terrific strength, ideal for separating a casualty tangled up in debris

-- Flying Fish is a survivor of the Glissen attack that massacred the Nestral tribe (see Ocean Deep).
+- Flying Fish is a survivor of the Glissen attack that massacred a tribe of Nestral people.
 Severe trauma following the attack has meant she cannot change form.
 To restore some of her underwater abilities she is outfitted with water jets which attach to her artificial legs.
 These water jets can give her a brief hovering ability above water hence the name “Flying Fish”

 - Lookout is a member of the Nestriad tribe of Meramin.
 Her people feature a rare mutation which differs them from all other Meramin.
 The mutation manifests in the form of distinctive fin shaped ears that remain in their human forms.
 The ears give her acute hearing on land and underwater it gives her people sonar like abilities.